cardano-foundation/CIPs/CIP-1694/README.md

 #### Changes post Longmont workshop (March 2023)

 * Thank the workshop attendees.
-* We have added Constitutional Committee term limits.
+* We have added Constitutional Committee terms.
-  The term is renewed each time they successfully elect a new committee.
 * Two new "pre-defined" DRep options: abstain and no confidence.
 * New "Info" governance action.
 * Use the most recent DRep stake distribution for ratification.
-  This means that if every your DRep votes how you do not like, you can immediately make yourself a DRep and vote how you want.
+  This means that if ever your DRep votes how you do not like, you can immediately make yourself a DRep and vote how you want.
 * Escrow some ADA from the current treasury for potential future DRep incentives.